 Yes No 1) Do you handle unpackaged products?
 Examples: tankers, grain elevators or silos, bulk railcars/truckloads of unpackaged product, livestock.
 Operations that store, sell, or otherwise handle unpackaged products must be certified.
-Transport of unpackaged products or livestock may not require certification, provided the certified operation's Organic System Plan describes transport practices and records. a) If yes or unsure, describe: 2) 2) Do you combine, split, or containerize organic products? Ш Ш a) If yes or unsure, describe: 3) Do you relabel, repack, package, enclose, or apply any label that alters or obscures the original label or lot number/code?
+Transport of unpackaged products or livestock may not require certification, provided the certified operation's Organic System Plan describes transport practices and records. Ш a) If yes or unsure, describe: 2) Do you combine, split, or containerize organic products? a) If yes or unsure, describe: 3) Do you relabel, repack, package, enclose, or apply any label that alters or obscures the original label or lot number/code?
 Repacking includes placing product into other packaging that displays organic claims. a) If yes or unsure, describe: 4) Do you sort, recondition, cull, ice, hydro cool, hydro vacuum, or otherwise process organic product in any way? a) If yes or unsure, describe: 5) Do you treat organic products or apply any substance to the organic product such as water, ethylene, sanitizers, pesticides, or controlled atmosphere treatment? a) If yes or unsure, describe: 6) Does organic product ever contact cleaners, sanitizers, pest control materials, nonorganic products, water that has contacted nonorganic products, or other materials while under your control? a) If yes or unsure, describe: 7) Do you import organic products into the United States? a) If yes or unsure, describe: 8) Do you export organic products from a foreign country to the United States? a) If yes or unsure, describe: 9) Is the organic product packaged or enclosed in a sealed, tamper-evident container prior to being received or acquired by your operation, and does it remain in that same sealed, tamper-evident container while under your control? a) If yes, describe how packaging is sealed and tamper-evident or attach a photo: b) If no, describe: 10) How is the organic product labeled when you receive, acquire, or purchase it?
-Attach an example of product labeling Product is in final retail labeling.
+Attach an example of product labeling. • Product is in final retail labeling.
 Attach example label.
-Retail label = Labels affixed to containers intended to be product in final retail labeling.
+Retail label = Labels affixed to containers intended to be purchased and carried home by a consumer (retail purchaser). ☐ Product is labeled nonretail.
 Attach example label.
-Retail label = Labels affixed to containers intended to be product is in final retail labeling.
-Attach example label.
-Retail label = Labels affixed to containers intended to be product is in final retail labeling. urchase ed and ☐ Product is labeled nonretail.
-Attach example label.
-Nonretail = Any container used to ship or store organic product containers used for retail sale of the product.
-Nonretail labels must identify product as organic and display the lot other unique information that links to the audit trail records. ☐ Product is unlabeled bulk.
+Nonretail = Any container used to ship or store organic products, other than containers used for retail sale of the product.
+Nonretail labels must identify product as organic and display the lot number or other unique information that links to the audit trail records. ☐ Product is unlabeled bulk.
 Attach example signage.
-Temporary signage must indicate organic status and include ☐ Not applicable, I do not receive, acquire, or purchase the organic product, describe: lot num ber.
+Temporary signage must indicate organic status and include l ☐ Not applicable, I do not receive, acquire, or purchase the organic product, describe: ot numb er.